mircohacker/Spring-Boot-and-HTMX/docs/article_part_1.md

 ### Error handling

-When a HTMX boosted request fails for any reason, nothing visible happens.
+When a HTMX boosted request fails for any reason, by default, nothing visible happens.
 No DOM update, no toast.
 Only a message in the browser console that a certain request failed.
 To handle this case gracefully, HTMX provides the [response targets](https://htmx.org/extensions/response-targets/) extension.